edgio-docs/edgio-docs/guides/deploying.md

 Here is an example GitHub action that deploys your site to {{ PRODUCT_NAME }}:

-This action assumes that you have created environments called "staging" and "production" and you have created a deploy key for your site and added it as a secret in your repo called "xdn_deploy_token".
+This action assumes that you have created environments called "staging" and "production" and you have created a deploy key for your site and added it as a secret in your repo called "layer0_deploy_token".

 ```yml
 # Add this file to your project at .github/workflows/xdn.yml